metio/matrix-alertmanager-receiver/README.md

 - `CommonLabels`: The CommonLabels value of the original [payload](https://prometheus.io/docs/alerting/latest/notifications/#data) sent by the Alertmanager.
 - `CommonAnnotations`: The CommonAnnotations value of the original [payload](https://prometheus.io/docs/alerting/latest/notifications/#data) sent by the Alertmanager.
 - `ExternalURL`: The ExternalURL value of the original [payload](https://prometheus.io/docs/alerting/latest/notifications/#data) sent by the Alertmanager mapped by the mapping section in the configuration file.
 If no entry exists in the map, the original value will be available as-is in the template.
+- `GeneratorURL`: The GeneratorURL value of the original [alert data](https://prometheus.io/docs/alerting/latest/notifications/#alert) send by the Alertmanager mapped by the mapping section in the configuration file.
+If no entry exists in the map, the original value will be available as-is in the template.
 - `SilenceURL`: The calculated URL to silence an alert.
 This should be used like this `<a href="{{ .SilenceURL }}">Silence</a>` or similar.
 - `ComputedValues`: Map of computed values defined in the configuration file.